Liblung/Hydra_obsolete/pub/modified_date_timeline.md

 ## Download Rates

+This is intended to serve as a reference for file dates in 2016 files, and to contain interesting observations into their "download rate".

+Many released files contain differing times on their Last Modified dates, between when the computer starts downloading (, moving, etc) the files and when it finishes.
+By observing the ratio of the amount of time it took to complete to the size of the files, we can determine a "download speed".
+If we put files of the same day  together and assume they are excerpts of a collection, we can estimate the size of the files in between these released files.
+If the collection was continuously downloaded, then the time between between our excerpts indicates the size of the files between them.

+Further, observe differences in the mentioned download rate.
+The slower they are indicates possible tampering - files were removed and the dates between thus had less "stuff".
+This can be used to indicate sources, and possibly implies differences in how these files were originally obtained.

 Time | Thing
 --- | ---
 2016-02-23, 9:16:02 AM | !
 Cremator (Source art, major time discrepancy)